Elektroi/lyngsat-scraper/README.md

 There are two spiders, one to obtain the satellites of each continent, and another to obtain the information of each satellite (in process)

 ### Continents
-Executing this command `scrapy crawl continents` save in a csv the different satellites that exist per continent.
+Executing this command `scrapy crawl continents -o continents.json` save in a json the different satellites that exist per continent.

-Executing this command `scrapy crawl continents -a url="https://www.lyngsat.com/europe.html"` this will only execute for europe.
+Executing this command `scrapy crawl continents -a url="https://www.lyngsat.com/europe.html" -o europe.json` this will only execute for europe.